 We expect to enter and have entered into hedging transactions with unaffiliated third parties with respect to natural gas prices to achieve more predictable cash flows and to reduce our exposure to short-term fluctuations in natural gas prices.
-In conjunction with the definitive purchase agreements to acquire the Cherokee Basin Acquisitions, we entered into derivative transactions to hedge certain of the future expected production associated with these acquisitions.
+In conjunction with the definitive purchase agreements to acquire the EnergyQuest assets, we entered into derivative transactions to hedge certain of the future expected production associated with this acquisition.
+As of March 31, 2007, these derivatives were accounted for using mark-to-market accounting.